NQN-Discord/docs/src/guild/settings.md

 ### Replies

 NQN allows you to visualise messages sent in other channels, similarly to Discord's own reply feature.
-The main advantage this has is it allows moderators to discuss specific posts in a moderator only context, or to keep a highlights channel of images.
+The main advantage this has is it allows moderators to discuss specific posts in a moderator only context.
+You could also use it to create a highlights channel, or extend the pins list in another channel.

 A user can only post replies from channels they can read, and messages sent in NSFW channels will not be previewed in replies.
 A message link will be given, however.